Abhijith-DataAnalyst/Zepto-Sale-Analytics-Report/README.md

-# Zepto-Sale-Analytics-Report
+# Blinkit-Sale-Analytics-Report
-# 🛒 Zepto 10-Minute Grocery Delivery – Power BI Dashboard
+# 🛒 Blinkit 10-Minute Grocery Delivery – Power BI Dashboard

 ## 🧩 Project Description
-This project presents an interactive **Power BI dashboard** analyzing sales and outlet performance for **Zepto’s 10-Minute Grocery Delivery** model.
+This project presents an interactive **Power BI dashboard** analyzing sales and outlet performance for **Blinkit 10-Minute Grocery Delivery** model.
 The goal is to uncover trends in product performance, outlet efficiency, and customer ratings, enabling data-driven decision-making to enhance profitability and service quality.

 The dashboard was designed with a **clean, vibrant purple theme** for clear visibility and user engagement.